-The Fisher Phillips law firm has provided excellent steps if and when you ever have to to terminate an employed physician.
-For those of us who’s client based is only physician medical practices, it is always unpleasant when a medical practice to has to terminate an employed physician, but it is sometimes necessary.
+The Fisher Phillips law firm has provided excellent steps if and when you ever have to terminate an employed physician.
+For those of us whose client based is only physician medical practices, it is always unpleasant when a medical practice has to terminate an employed physician, but it is sometimes necessary.
 Perhaps the physician has committed serious policy violations or lost an insurance contract, creating financial problems for the medical practice.
 Or perhaps other employees have repeatedly complained about the physician’s demeanor and the physician has refused to modify their conduct.

 Practically speaking, any number of scenarios may result in a physician’s involuntary departure.
 Regardless of the reason, a doctor’s unique role presents considerations that merit special attention.
 Before terminating an employed physician, every medical practice should, at a minimum, prepare by reviewing these steps according to the law firm.

 Always critical, this rule takes on even greater significance for a number of reasons when you part ways with a physician.
 First, physicians play a unique role in the public perception of their employers.
 The doctor-patient bond is, of course, recognized as one of the most important and revered relationships in an individual’s life.
 Disrupting that relationship significantly affects many people.